hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1307_conversations_and_interviews.md

 "But, on the whole, Swami, you think it better to be comfortably dead than a living lion?" persisted the defender of populations.

-"Swâhâ, Swaha, so be it!" shouted the monk.
+"Swāhā, Swaha, so be it!" shouted the monk.

 "But how is it that under such philosophy men consent to live at all?"